Prince-717/alx-system_engineering-devops/0x00-shell_basics/README.md

-The file in this directory is script with the bash interpretor that prints out the absolute path for the current working directory.
+The 0-current-working-directory script prints out the absolute path name for the current working directory.

+The 1-listit script lists the files and folders of the current directory.